millerpeterson/phi-launchpad-max/README.md

 - phi.lpad.out - Set Launchpad LEDs and control how they are displayed.
 - phi.lpad.smartout - Efficiently render smooth animation to the Launchpad.

+### Help
 Check out the Max help files for these objects for more details.

+### Examples
+Check out phi.lpad.movieplayer in the examples folder.
+This patch renders movies onto the Launchpad, demonstrating how you can map Jitter matrices to the Launchpad.